 You no doubt have a picture in your mind’s eye of what your renovated home will look like, but you’ve got to take steps to communicate that vision in your mind to your contractor.
 The way to do that is to create some visual representation.
 If you are really going DIY, you could probably sketch it out yourself, along with comprehensive notes around your wish list.

 As with all renovations, there are varying degrees of work (and cost) involved at every stage of the process.
 If you are thinking of having an architect or interior designer draw up plans, this is the point of the process in which to engage them.

-Incidentally, even if you're not embarking on a renovation right away, chances are your purchase will require some attention.
-In my own purchase of a dilapidated triplex in Charlottetown, PEI - which my friend James and I transformed over eight years into The Black House - we started with a 'To Do List' which systematically addressed all of the deficiencies identified in the home inspection report (which, incidentally, missed some critical issues including mold growing between the walls!).
-Here's a post on our upgrade program well worth reading called Tackling The Property Tune-Up.
+Incidentally, even if you’re not embarking on a renovation right away, chances are your purchase will require some attention.
+In my own purchase of a dilapidated triplex in Charlottetown, PEI – which my friend James and I transformed over eight years into The Black House – we started with a ‘To Do List’ which systematically addressed all of the deficiencies identified in the home inspection report (which, incidentally, missed some critical issues including mould growing between the walls!).
+Here’s a post from our Upper Hillsborough series on our upgrade program well worth reading called: Tackling The Property Tune-Up.

 ✓ Hire Your Contractor